ReadingAndThinking.com

 The old salesman had a lifelong dream, but now they are all disillusioned, and their self-esteem is seriously bruised.
 He was like a dreamer with his late.

 The big brother who made a fortune in Africa argued about his hobby career.
-Finally, in order to get a life insurance premium for his family, he drove out at night and crashed and died.
+Finally, to get a life insurance premium for his family, he drove out at night and crashed and died.

 The play reflects Miller's tragic reality and life characteristics revealing the true meaning of The American dream and warning us that the pursuit of material wealth alone can not bring freedom and enrichment of spirit; otherwise, the dream will become illusory and will inevitably lead to destruction.